chenlabUIUC/OrientedPhaseDomain/README.md

 # Getting started

-(A) For mapping the strain and domain structures in cathode particles
+(A) For mapping the strain and domain structures in cathode particles, visit folder "MapStrainAndDomain"

 The matrixes of reciprocal lattice vectors are obtained by analyzing the 4D-STEM datasets using the “imToolBox” software package.
 For the instructions on how to analyze the raw 4D-STEM datasets and how to obtain the reciprocal lattice vectors, please refer to: https://github.com/flysteven/imToolBox